-found in historic treaties with First Nations.
-Métis rights must be respected as they are, distinct from First Nations' rights and unmodified by legislation.

-2.3 The Manitoba Métis Federation as the National Government Representative of the Red River Métis
+Red River Métis section 35 rights are distinct from First Nation's rights and must be respected.
+The Manitoba Métis Federation is the National Government of the Red River Métis.

-Prior to the creation of Manitoba, the Red River Métis had always exercised its inherent right of self-determination to develop its own self-government structures and institutions centered around the Red River Settlement and throughout the Northwest.
-As described by Louis Riel in his 1885 memoirs, Métis self-government was well-established and functioning when Canada came to the Métis in the late 1800s:
+Prior to the creation of Manitoba, the Red River Métis had always exercised its inherent right of selfdetermination to develop its own self-government structures and institutions centred around the Red River Settlement and throughout the Northwest.
+As described by Louis Riel in his 1885 memoirs, Métis self-government was well-established and functioning when Canada came to the Red River Métis in the late 1800s:

 When the Government of Canada presented itself at our doors it found us at peace.
-It found that the Métis people of the North-West could not only live well without it . . . but that it had a government of its own, free, peaceful, well-functioning, contributing to the work of civilization in a way that the Company from England could never have done without thousands of soldiers.
+It found that the Métis people of the North-West could not only live well without it... but that it had a government of its own, free, peaceful, well-functioning, contributing to the work of civilization in a way that the Company from England could never have done without thousands of soldiers.
 It was a government with an organized constitution whose junction was more legitimate and worthy of respect, because it was exercised over a country that belonged to it.

 Métis self-government has evolved and changed over time to better meet the needs of the Red River Métis.
-Today, the MMF is the recognized, democratically elected, self-government representative of the Red River Métis and on July 6, 2021, it signed along with the Government of Canada, the Manitoba Metis Self-Government Recognition and Implementation Agreement
+Today, the MMF is the recognized, democratically elected, self-government representative of the Red River Métis.
+On July 6, 2021, The MMF and the Government of Canada signed the Manitoba Metis Self-Government Recognition and Implementation Agreement.

-Since 1967, the MMF has been authorized by the Red River Métis through a democratic governance structure at the local, regional, and provincial levels.
-As part of this governance structure, the MMF maintains a Registry of Red River Métis Citizens.
-By applying for citizenship with the MMF, individuals are authorizing the MMF as their chosen and elected representative for the purposes clearly set out in
+Since 1967, the MMF has been authorized by the Red River Métis through a democratic governance structure at the Local, Regional, and national levels.
+As part of this governance structure, the MMF maintains a Registry of Red River Métis Citizens.3 By applying for Red River Métis Citizenship, individuals are confirming the MMF is their chosen and elected representative for the purposes clearly set out in its Constitution,4 including as related to the collective rights, claims, and interests of the Red River Métis.5